rampal-punia/python-tutorials/7_pyhton_questions/2_str_var_nums_questions.md

 139906917792512
 139906917792512
 ```

+Therefore, If you create a copy of a list by simply assigning it to a new variable, both variables will reference the same list object and its elements.
+This can lead to unexpected behaviour if you're not careful.

 In summary, variables in Python hold references to data rather than the actual data itself.
 This makes Python memory-efficient and flexible, but it's important to understand how references work when dealing with complex data structures like lists.